The effects of light on plant and animal species

-The adaptive significance of photoperiodism in plane is also clear.
-Short-day plane that flower in spring in the temperate zone are adapted to maximising seedling growth during the growing season.
+The adaptive significance of photoperiodism in plants is also clear.
+Short-day plants that flower in spring in the temperate zone are adapted to maximising seedling growth during the growing season.
 Long-day plants are adapted for situations that require fertilization by insects, or a long period of seed ripening.
-Short-day plane that flower in the autumn in the temperate zone are able to build up food reserves over the growing season and over winter as seeds.
-Day-neutral plane have an evolutionary advantage when the connection between the favourable period for reproduction and day length is much less certain.
+Short-day plants that flower in the autumn in the temperate zone are able to build up food reserves over the growing season and over winter as seeds.
+Day-neutral plants have an evolutionary advantage when the connection between the favourable period for reproduction and day length is much less certain.
 For example, desert annuals germinate, flower and seed whenever suitable rainfall occurs, regardless of the day length.

 The second reason light is important to organisms is that it is essential for photosynthesis.
 This is the process by which plants use energy from the sun to convert carbon from soil or water into organic material for growth.
 The rate of photosynthesis in a plant can be measured by calculating the rate of its uptake of carbon.
 There is a wide range of photosynthetic responses of plants to variations in light intensity.
 Some plants reach maximal photosynthesis at one-quarter full sunlight, and others, like sugarcane, never reach a maximum, but continue to increase photosynthesis rate as light intensity rises.